 Every year on International Women’s Day, Labour MP Jess Phillips stands up in the House of Commons and starts Counting Dead Women, reading out a list of names of the women who were killed that year by men.
-That list is getting longer as reports show that domestic abuse is at a five-year high.
-139 women died at the hands of men in 2017; in 2018, that number jumped to 173, according to data obtained by the BBC.
+That list is getting longer as theepidemic of violence against women continues to surge.
+139 women died at the hands of men in 2017; in 2018, that number jumped to 173 according to data obtained by the BBC.

 To use the Government definition, domestic abuse is 'any incident of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members, regardless of their gender or sexuality.'
 By Women’s definition, domestic violence can (and does) mean everything from online abuse, to coercive control, physical, sexual and emotional abuse.